 Evaluating Crizotinib in the Neoadjuvant Setting in Patients With Non-small Cell Lung Cancer

 |The safety and scientific validity of this study is the responsibility of the study sponsor and investigators.
 Listing a study does not mean it has been evaluated by the U.S. Federal Government.
 Read our disclaimer for details.|

 |ClinicalTrials.gov Identifier: NCT03088930|

-Recruitment Status : Recruiting
+Recruitment Status : Completed

 First Posted : March 23, 2017

 Last Update Posted : February 11, 2022

 |Condition or disease||Intervention/treatment||Phase|